Skip to main content

 • Standardized error responses

-Implementations can use both: feature-specific methods for rich semantics, and $/cancelRequest for simple per-request cancellation.
-Note: it is possible that session/cancel could be replaced by the more generic $/cancelRequest in future versions of the protocol.
+Implementations can use both: feature-specific methods for rich semantics, and $/cancel_request for simple per-request cancellation.
+Note: it is possible that session/cancel could be replaced by the more generic $/cancel_request in future versions of the protocol.

 Example: Cascading Cancellation Flow